 iNaturalist.ca has reached 1 million!

-This proves that Canadians are interacting with nature using their smartphone or digital camera to document and Geo-locate wildlife in our vast country.
+This proves that Canadians are interacting with nature using their smartphone or digital cameras to document and geo-locate wildlife in our vast country.

-And Canadians are reporting some really cool finds.
+Canadians are also reporting some really cool discoveries.

 Not only does this help provide valuable information for conservation, there are some interesting tidbits in there for all of us.
 Also, with iNaturalist’s auto ID feature you can hold a field identification tool in the palm of your hand.